Shinsen Station: Surrounding area

 While rents are high in Shinsen, due to the close proximity to Shibuya, cheaper options are to be found nearer the Dogenzaka side of the station, which is predominantly made up of apartments for single occupants.
-This area was well known for its love hotels, though in recent years the area has been redeveloped due to a string of trendy new restaurants, bars, and izakayas.
-Shinsen is also host to a burgeoning artistic community with galleries, livehouses and studios.
+This area was well known for its love hotels, though in recent years new restaurants, bars, and izakayas have opened.
+Shinsen is also host to an artistic community with galleries, livehouses and studios.